Sectors to Invest in the Nigerian Economy

 Nigeria is a country with abundant human and material resources.

 It has the largest market in West Africa.
 Nigeria has a thriving and huge business environment.
-This means that Nigeria have numerous investment opportunities in various sectors of the economy.
-Some of the viable sectors of the economy includes:
+This means that Nigeria has numerous investment opportunities in various sectors of the economy.
+Some of the viable sectors of the economy include:

 There are about 13 national strategic export products and services to replace crude oil.
 For instance, palm oil, cocoa, cashew, sugar, and rice.

-The Federal Government are implementing a lot of incentive schemes to make the agricultural sector attractive to investors.
+The Federal Government is implementing a lot of incentive schemes to make the agricultural sector attractive to investors.

-Furthermore, farmers who produces key agricultural commodities such as cereals (rice, maize, wheat etc.); cotton; roots and tubers (cassava, potatoes, yam, ginger etc.); sugarcane; tree crops (oil palm, cocoa, rubber etc.); legumes (soybean, sesame seed); tomato; and livestock (fish, poultry, ruminants etc.) can now access loan from Nigerian banks at an interest rate of 9%.
+Furthermore, farmers who produce key agricultural commodities such as cereals (rice, maize, wheat, etc.); cotton; roots and tubers (cassava, potatoes, yam, ginger, etc.); sugarcane; tree crops (oil palm, cocoa, rubber, etc.) legumes (soybean, sesame seed); tomato; and livestock (fish, poultry, ruminants, etc) can now access loan from Nigerian banks at an interest rate of 9%.

 Information Communication Technology (ICT)

 Nigeria is one of the emerging ICT hubs in Africa.
-Many businesses are now available one.
+Many businesses are now available.
 Many more will join become visible within the coming month.

-As a result, the creation of virtual businesses that operate via social media are also on the increase.
+As a result, the creation of virtual businesses that operate via social media is also on the increase.

 Nigeria has an abundance of young and highly skilled manpower that will drive this sector.